nio-blocks/signal_timeout/README.md

 SignalTimeout
 =======

 Notifies a timeout signal when no signals have been processed by this block for the defined intervals.
-A timeout signal is the last signal to enter the block with and added *group* attribute that specifies the group (default 'null') and a *timeout* attribute that is a python datetime.timedelta specifying the configured interval that triggered the signal.
+A timeout signal is the last signal to enter the block with an added *group* attribute that specifies the group (default 'null') and a *timeout* attribute that is a python datetime.timedelta specifying the configured interval that triggered the signal.

 Group-by functionality will create timeout signals for each registered group.
 A signal needs to come in to the block to initialize a group and start emitting timeout signals.